Easy Skillet Cornbread Recipe

 Notes

-• How fun is it cooked in the cast iron pan?
-Just grease it and cook it in cast iron like you would any other pan.
+• How fun is it to cook in a cast iron pan?
+Just grease it and cook it in cast iron like any other pan.
 I think you need one.

-• I have made this recipe gluten free by simple swapping out the all-purpose flour for a gluten-free baking blend and it worked perfectly.
+• I made this recipe gluten-free by simply swapping out the all-purpose flour for a gluten-free baking blend, which worked perfectly.

 Nutrition